appuio/docs/services/webserver/webserver.rst

 Using build artifacts
 """""""""""""""""""""

-If we would like to compile sources in one job and are going to need the compilation result in the next job, we will generally need to pass this result as an artifact.
-This can be achieved very easily with most CI tools (including Gitlab CI).
+If we would like to compile sources in one job and are going to need the compiled applicatiom later on, we will generally need to pass this result as an artifact.
 We would need to extend our CI configuration as follows:

 .. code-block:: yaml
     :caption: .gitlab-ci.yml